zxlml/zxlml.github.io/eng_page.md

 - Algorithmically, we propose the Maximum Likelihood Neural Additive Model (ML-NAM), which employs kernel density estimation for non-parametric residual modeling to achieve robust learning against non-Gaussian noise without distributional assumptions.
 - Theoretically, we establish non-asymptotic upper bounds on the excess risk, demonstrating that the model achieves minimax convergence rates with polynomial decay within Besov spaces.
+- The implementation could be found at [Github Link](https://github.com/zhangxuelincode/ML-NAM)
 </div>
 </div>